Take a Tour of The Carter House & Carnton Plantation

 - Sunday - 11 am to 5 pm

 The sites are closed on the following holidays: New Year's Day, Easter, Thanksgiving, Christmas Eve, and Christmas

 Please note: The Carter House will be closed temporarily from 9:30 am to 11:45 am on Friday, March 31, 2017.
 Carnton will be closed temporarily from 11:30 am to 1:30 pm on Friday, March 31, 2017.

 Classic Tour per site

 - Children 6 – 15: $8.00

 - Children under 6: free

-The Museum Stores at both sites offer a wide selection of titles about the Battle of Franklin, the Tennessee Campaign of 1864, and other related topics.
+The Gift Shops at both sites offer a wide selection of titles about the Battle of Franklin, the Tennessee Campaign of 1864, and other related topics.
 Dozens of other items are available as well, from clothing to collectibles.
 Some merchandise is available to purchase online!

 Experience Everything Franklin has to Offer

 Franklin is a town rich in history.
 We recommend the Value Ticket to make the most of your visit.
-With a savings of $10 per adult, the Value Ticket grants you admission for the guided tours at The Carter House, Carnton Plantation, and the Lotz House.
+The Value Ticket grants you admission for the guided tours at The Carter House, Carnton Plantation, and the Lotz House.